PerfReviews/PerfReviews/content/blog/nico-bistolfi-piio/en.md

 ![Screenshot from Piio's website](./thumbs/piio.jpg)

 We talked to [Nico Bistolfi](https://www.linkedin.com/in/nicolasbistolfi/) about the philosophy behind Piio, what makes it special, and why it is necessary to automate web performance related tasks.
-You have [the video available on Youtube](https://youtu.be/SLzhWFU52WQ) and [the audio on MP3](./interview.mp3).
+The interview is in Spanish, and the [video is available on Youtube](https://youtu.be/SLzhWFU52WQ).
+You can also listen to [the audio on MP3](./interview.mp3).

 <iframe width="560" height="315" src="https://www.youtube.com/embed/SLzhWFU52WQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in -picture "allowfullscreen> </iframe>